ihor-vt/Scrapy-site-Rozetka/README.md

    pip install -r requirements.txt
    ```

-3. Open the `main.py` file and configure the following variables:
+3. Open the `scraping_script.py` file and configure the following variables in main() function:

    - `URL`: The URL of the "Notebooks" category on Rozetka.
    - `COUNT_PAGES`: The number of pages to parse.